artiomn/awesome-neuromorphic/README.md

 - [BindsNET](https://github.com/BindsNET/bindsnet) - Python package used for simulating spiking neural networks (SNNs) on CPUs or GPUs using PyTorch Tensor functionality.
 - [BrainCog](https://github.com/BrainCog-X/Brain-Cog) - BrainCog is an open source spiking neural network based brain-inspired cognitive intelligence engine for Brain-inspired Artificial Intelligence and brain simulation.
+- [Brian 2](https://brian2.readthedocs.io) - Brian is a simulator for spiking neural networks.
+It is written in the Python programming language and is available on almost all platforms.
+We believe that a simulator should not only save the time of processors, but also the time of scientists.
+Brian is therefore designed to be easy to learn and use, highly flexible and easily extensible.
 - [CARLSim](https://github.com/UCI-CARL/CARLsim6) - CARLsim is an efficient, easy-to-use, GPU-accelerated library for simulating large-scale spiking neural network (SNN) models with a high degree of biological detail.
 - [GeNN](https://github.com/genn-team/genn) - GeNN is a GPU-enhanced Neuronal Network simulation environment based on code generation for Nvidia CUDA.
 - [Intel LAVA](https://github.com/lava-nc) - Software Framework for Neuromorphic Computing from Intel.